-The PH-XP2 measures and controls the pH as read by a pH sensor and can be programmed to dose either an acid or a base.
+The PHD-XP2 measures and controls the pH as read by a pH sensor and can be programmed to dose both acid and base.
 If unstable readings are experienced, the unit can measure pH with respect to an optional solution ground probe (model DCON-CMR) using its differential input amplifier.